Danny Shittu: Queens Park Rangers

 Ahead of the 2004–05 season, Shittu regained his fitness when he returned to training and hoped he returned to action.
 However, Shittu continued to be in the sidelined for the side.
-It wasn't until on 18 September 2004 when he returned to the first team, coming on as a substitute in the 78th minute, in a 3–2 win over Brighton & Hove Albion.
+On 18 September 2004 he returned to the first team, coming on as a substitute in the 78th minute, in a 3–2 win over Brighton & Hove Albion.
 After the match, Shittu later credited England Rugby player Lawrence Dallaglio as an inspiration to recover his injury.
 However, in October, Shittu suffered a medial knee ligament during a 1–0 win over West Ham United, resulting him out for six weeks.
 After returning to the first team the following month, Shittu scored his first goal of the season on 27 November 2004, in a 1–0 win over Cardiff City, which turns out to be a winning goal and scored again on 28 December 2004, in a 1–0 loss against Crewe Alexandra.
 Shittu went on to score two more goals later in the 2004–05 season against Ipswich Town and Sunderland.
 As the 2004–05 season, Shittu managed to regain his first team place since returning from injury and went on to make thirty–seven appearances and scoring four times in all competitions.

 In the 2005–06 season, Shittu received a red card in the 54th minute for a foul, in a 3–0 loss against Coventry City on 20 August 2005.
 After serving a one match ban, Shittu returned to the first team from suspension and then scored his first goal of the season, in a 1–1 draw against Southampton on 10 September 2005.
 Shittu went on to score two more goals by the end of 2005 against Preston North End and Watford.
-It wasn't until on 31 January 2006 when Shittu scored his fourth goal of the season, in a 3–2 loss against Leicester City.
+On 31 January 2006 Shittu scored his fourth goal of the season, in a 3–2 loss against Leicester City.
 Despite missing out once in the league (in which he made forty–five appearances in the league), Shittu went on to make forty–six appearances and scoring four times in all competitions.

 In the summer transfer window of 2006, Shittu became a subject of a transfer speculation from Premier League clubs, but the club won't sell him for less than £3 million.
 On 3 August 2006, Queens Park Rangers accepted a £1.5 million bid accepted from West Bromwich Albion, which the bid could rise to £3m, based on his performance.